Waffles fit for Diabetic Royalty

 Toast the waffles until lightly crisped but not darkened.

-In a skillet, melt the 4 Tbsp. of butter or SMART BALANCE.
+In a skillet, melt the 4 Tbsp. of butter .
 Add the nuts and salt.
 Stir until the nuts are coated with butter.
 Add the cinnamon/ granulated sugar substitute.
 Stir to combine.
 Add the fruit and stir gently until warmed through and juices begin to release.

 Place waffles on a plate and top with berry and nut mixture.
 It is perfect just as it is or you can top with DANNON LIGHT AND FITvanilla yogurt or sweetened sour cream.